GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: GraspCaps

-As shown in Fig.~\ref{fig:graspcaps}, the GraspCaps architecture consists of three main modules: the feature extraction module, the capsule module, and the grasp synthesis module.
-The \textit{Feature Extraction Module} takes a normalized $1024 \times 3$ dimensional point cloud as its input, and processes the point cloud using the feature extraction module from the Dynamic graph CNN (DGCNN)~\cite{wang2019dynamic} network to generate a $1024 \times 1$ dimensional feature vector.
+As depicted in Fig.~\ref{fig:graspcaps}, the GraspCaps architecture consists of three main modules: the feature extraction module, the capsule module, and the grasp synthesis module.

+The \textit{\textbf{Feature Extraction Module}} takes a normalized $1024 \times 3$ dimensional point cloud as its input and processes the point cloud using the feature extraction module from the Dynamic Graph CNN (DGCNN)~\cite{wang2019dynamic} to generate a $1024 \times 1$ dimensional feature vector.
+DGCNN was chosen for this module due to its ability to capture both local and global context, handle permutation invariance, adapt to irregular sampling, and efficiently learn local structures \cite{cheraghian20193dcapsule}.
 Specifically, it processes a point cloud by use of four EdgeConv layers.
-An EdgeConv layer first transforms the point cloud into $N$ undirected local graphs of $k$ nodes, where $N$ is the number of points in the input point cloud, and $k$ is an integer representing the number of closest neighbouring points that are used for constructing the local graph.
+An EdgeConv layer first transforms the point cloud into $N$ undirected local graphs of $k$ nodes, where $N$ is the number of points in the input point cloud, and $k$ is an integer representing the number of closest neighboring points that are used for constructing the local graph.
 The network then applies a shared multi-layer perceptron (MLP) on the edges of the graphs.
 This process is repeated for each of the four EdgeConv layers in the feature extraction module.
 The output of all five EdgeConv layers is concatenated and processed using a shared MLP and pooled to a $1024 \times 1$ feature vector using an adaptive max-pool operation.